kobolabs/metadata-style-guide/README.md

 Multiple Product Identifers are allowed per title.
 We parse `ProductIDs` of product types in this order: ‘03’, ‘15’, ‘02’, ‘01.’
 Please note we will only use type ‘02’ in cases where neither type ‘03’, nor type ‘15’ is provided.

-When supplying ISBNs to the library sector, the ISBN-13 `ProductIDType` 15 should be labelled distinctively.
+When supplying ISBNs to the library sector, the ISBN-13 `ProductIDType` 15 should be a distinctive ISBN.
 </br>
 02 - ISBN-10 </br>
 03 - EAN-13 (GTIN-13) </br>